steelhacks-2025-devs/.github/profile/README.md

-Quotebook 📒
+# Good Ole' Days ⭐️

-What is Quotebook?
+## What is Good Ole' Days?
-Quotebook is a quote generator that allows users to input a mood to receive and save suggested quotes tailored to their emotions.

-Functioning login/sign-up and user profile features add a personalized touch to Quotebook!
+Good Ole' Days is an application catered to seniors for locating welcoming communities in Pittsburgh.<br>

+Our simple UI allows for seniors to be able to navigate our site with ease!

-This application utilizes the Gemini API and a quote API to suggest quotes to users.
+This application utilizes machine learning principles to giev community recommendations.<br>

-Check out the main repository here !
+Check out the main repository [here]((https://github.com/steelhacks-2025-devs)](https://github.com/steelhacks-2025-devs/main)) ! <br>

-Note

-Social Media features will be added soon!

-Features ✨
+## Features ✨
-User-Friendly interface.
+- User-Friendly interface.
+- Sliders for searching properties by price.
-Searchbar to input moods.
+- Options to input desired walkability and outdoor oppurtunities.
-User Login/Sign-up.
-Save/Unsave Quotes.
-Editable User Profile.
-Suggested Quotes by Theme.
-Website Pages 💻
-Home :
-Home Page

-Quote Results :
-Quote Results

-Saved Quotes :
-Saved Quotes

-Themed Quotes :
-Themed Quotes

-Note

-This is one of the four themes available.

-Profile :
-Profile

-Contributors 👥
-@noordiab05
-@shane-thoma
-@bhavana-pixel
-@dannylawler

-Quotebook is designed by a team of student developers committed to enhancing their technical experience through projects.

-Quotebook™
+steelhacks-devs™
 <!--

 **Here are some ideas to get you started:**